Benefits, Types, Sources & Supplements

-Vitamin B12 is also called cobalamin, or the natural occurring form is methylcobalamin.
+Vitamin B12 is also called cobalamin, or the naturally occurring form is methylcobalamin.
 It is really important for metabolism to release energy from food.
-Vitamin B12 plays a role in forming red blood cells, a healthy nervous system, assists the body to process folic acid and helps prevent folate deficiency anaemia.
+Vitamin B12 plays a role in forming red blood cells, a healthy nervous system, assists the body to process folic acid, and helps prevent folate deficiency anaemia.

 Vitamin B Deficiency

-Deficiency of B vitamins can result in, or occur as the result of, a number of diseases including vitamin B12 folate deficiency, pernicious anaemia and atrophic gastritis.
+A deficiency of B vitamins can result in, or occur as the result of, several diseases including vitamin B12 folate deficiency, pernicious anaemia, and atrophic gastritis.
 Older adults and pregnant women are at higher risk for vitamin B deficiency.

 The signs and symptoms of deficiency include: